Chris DiMarco

 Christian Dean DiMarco (born August 23, 1968) is an American professional golfer who plays on the PGA Tour Champions.
-DiMarco has won seven tournaments as a pro, including three PGA Tour events.
+DiMarco has won eight tournaments as a pro, including three PGA Tour events.

-Early years
+Early life

 Born in Huntington, New York, DiMarco moved to Florida with his family at age seven.
 He attended Lake Brantley High School in Altamonte Springs, where he played for the Patriots golf team and began dating his future wife at the age of 17.
 DiMarco was raised in a sports-oriented family; both of his older brothers were athletes, and his father played college basketball for St. John's University.
 DiMarco's nephew Patrick DiMarco is a professional football player.